 Mesopotamian cultural and historical topics

-Religions and Mythologies of the Ancient Near East
+Religions and Mythologies of the Ancient Middle East

 Adam Howe, The Experience and Removal of Impurity in Ancient Mesopotamia.
 Supervisor.
-In process, University of Oxford.
+Awarded, University of Oxford 2021.

 Bernardo Ballesteros Petrella, Divine Assemblies in Ancient Near Eastern and Early Greek Narrative Poetry.
 Co-supervisor with Dr Adrian Kelly.
 Awarded, University of Oxford 2017.